 Any amount of tax credit which exceeds the tax due may be carried forward to the next four subsequent years, not to exceed a total of five years.
-The CFC tax credit is not refundable and may be assigned, transferred, or sold.
+The CFC tax credit is not refundable and may not be assigned, transferred, or sold.

 Procedures to Claim the Credit